ketut-garjita/dezoomcamp2024-project1/README.md

     ```
     jupyter-notebook  --port=8888 --ip=0.0.0.0 --no-browser
     ```
-    Note: we use 0.0.0.0 for demo.
+    Note: we use 0.0.0.0 just for demo purpose.
 Don't use this in production!

     ![image](https://github.com/garjita63/retailrocket-ecommerce-batch/assets/77673886/e78fc04d-9055-4aeb-ac27-5b877a99e1ec)